YoniA/terminal-quiz/README.md

 this should display a quiz on the terminal.

-## Creating custom database content

-The default database contains questions about Web development topics - HTML, CSS, JavaScript, Rails, Angular, Linux etc. But it can also be used for foreign language learning, or anything you want to memorize.

-If you'd like to replace the content of the default database that comes with the clone, either empty all the tables in the database, or do the following:
-1. remove the default database: `rm -rf ./quiz.db`
-2. in `mysqlite3` create an empty database named `quiz.db` (name is important!).
+## DB table description:
-3. create tables according to the following schemas:
+The default DB is created according to the following schemas:
 ```sql
 CREATE TABLE items(iid integer primary key, stem text not null, ans1 text, ans2 text, ans3 text, ans4 text);
 CREATE TABLE keys(iid integer not null, key string not null, foreign key (iid) references items (iid));